CLI Init — Quick Setup

 Step 3 — Apply Changes

-Three files are modified (after the tool check):
+The following are applied (after the tool check):

 Each step is idempotent: running init again skips already-applied changes.